tskit-dev/pyslim/docs/vignette_space.rst

 1. Recapitate, running a coalescent simulation to build ancestral trees.
 2. Mutate, adding neutral variation.
+3. Save the resulting tree sequence to disk for future use.

 We *won't* simplify at this point, although it would not hurt, and if we did it would have to come *after* these steps.